edeprince3/pdaggerq/README.md

 #### fully_contracted_with_spin:

-returns strings involving no creation / annihilation operators. integrate spin, eliminating non-spin-conserving terms, given a dictionary of spins for non-summed labels.
+returns strings involving no creation / annihilation operators.
+Terms are spin integrated to eliminate non-spin-conserving terms, given a dictionary of spins for non-summed labels.

 ```
 spin_labels = {